abhishek-252/Covid19-Twitter-Data-Analysis/README.md

 2) Which hashtag trended (Hashtags are words or phrases beginning with # eg #COVID) .

-3)Which Twitter Handler dominated the conversation on Twitter .
+3) Which Twitter Handler dominated the conversation on Twitter .

 4) Exploring which tweet is most retweeted.